-That the accused agree to reside at a certain address
+That the accused agree to live at a certain address.

-That the accused must report to police at certain times
+That the accused report to police at certain times.

 Surrender of passport

-That suitable arrangements be made for the accommodation of the accused person before he or she is released on bail
+That suitable arrangements be made for the accommodation of the accused person before they are released on bail.

-A condition requiring the accused to comply with one or more specified kinds of police directions – for example, random urine testing.
+That the accused to comply with one or more specified kinds of police directions, such as random urine testing.
 This condition can only be imposed at the request of the prosecutor.